wmo-im/wis2box-training/documentation/docs/practical-sessions/configuring-station-metadata.md

     Please update/delete the station metadata for one of the stations you added using the **wis2box-webapp**.

+## Bulk station metadata upload

+wis2box also has the ability to perform "bulk" loading of station metadata from a CSV file.
+See the official [wis2box documentation](https://docs.wis2box.wis.wmo.int/en/1.0b5/reference/running/station-metadata.html) for more information.

 ## Conclusion

 !!! success "Congratulations!"